5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 To verify, enter `sysctl kern.hv_vmm_present` in Terminal.
 If it returns `1` the spoof is working.
 Remember: these patches have no effect below macOS 11.3.

 Enjoy macOS Monterey and newer with the correct SMBIOS for your CPU with working System Updates!

-## About the Patches

-### Booter Patches
-- **"Skip Board ID check"** &rarr; Skips Hardware Board ID Check (enabled)
-- **"Reroute HW_BID to OC_BID"** &rarr; Reroutes Hardware Board-ID check to OpenCore (enabled)

-### Kernel Patches
-- **"Reroute kern.hv_vmm_present patch (1)"**, **"Reroute kern.hv_vmm_present patch (2) Legacy"**, **"Reroute kern.hv_vmm_present patch (3) Ventura"** and **"Force IOGetVMMPresent"** &rarr; Set of Kernel patches to Enable Board-ID spoof via VMM in macOS 12.0.1+ that allow booting, installing and updating macOS 12.x and newer with an unsupported Board-ID and SMBIOS
-- **"Force FileVault on Broken Seal"** &rarr; Since installing Drivers back into the system in post-install breaks the security seal, File Vault wouldn't work otherwise
-- **"Disable Library Validation Enforcement"** &rarr; Library Validation Enforcement checks if an app's libraries are signed by Apple or the creator.
-Until recently, macOS apps could load code freely from foreign sources called code libraries.
-With macOS 10.15, apps are no longer allowed to load libraries that weren't originally packaged with it, unless they explicitly allow it.
-- **SurPlus Patches 1 and 2**: Race to condition Fix on Sandy Bridge and older.
-Fixes issues for macOS 11.3+, where Big Sur often wouldn't boot when using SMBIOS `MacPro5,1` (disabled).
-These patches are now Included in the `sample.plist` (OC 0.7.7+).

-**NOTE**: RDRAND Patches for Sandy Bridge CPUs are no longer required since OpenCore 0.7.8 and must be disabled/deleted.

 <details>
 <summary><strong>My test</strong> (Click to show content!)</summary>